Neillcllghn/Simple-Foods-Project/README.md

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-1. In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the Settings tab.
+2. Click on the Pages section within the Settings tab.
-2. From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select main.
-3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here
+The live link can be found here; https://neillcllghn.github.io/Simple-Foods-Project/

 # Credits: